Quantum Adversary (Upper) Bound: Span Program Algorithm for Constant-Fault Direct Trees

 Thus, creating a span program for a function is equivalent to creating a quantum query algorithm.

-There have been many iterations of span program quantum algorithms, due to Reichardt and others \cite{Randothers2,Reichardtrefl,Reichardtorigin}.
-In \cite{us}, Zhan et al. create span programs for direct boolean functions \cite{us} using the span program formulation described in Definition 2.1 in \cite{Reichardtrefl}, one of the earliest versions (we will not go into the details of span programs in this paper).
-Using the more recent advancements in span program technology, we show here: \begin{restatable}{theorem}{kfault} Given an evaluation tree composed of the direct boolean function $f$, with the promise that the tree satisfies the $k$-fault condition, ($k$ a natural number), there is a quantum algorithm that evaluates the tree using $O(w^k)$ queries, where $w$ is a constant that depends on $f$.
-In particular, for a \textsc{Constant-Fault Direct Tree}, ($k$ a constant), the algorithm requires $O(1)$ queries. \end{restatable} Properties of direct boolean functions and precise definitions for the $k$-fault condition can be found in \app{spanapp}, as well as the proof of \thm{kfault}.
-The proof combines the properties of the witness size of direct boolean functions with a more current version of span program algorithms, due to Reichardt \cite{Reichardtrefl}.
-(For more details on direct boolean functions, see \cite{us}.)
+There have been many iterations of span program-based quantum algorithms, due to Reichardt and others \cite{Randothers2,Reichardtrefl,Reichardtorigin}.
+Zhan et al. create algorithms for direct Boolean functions \cite{us} using the span program formulation described in Definition 2.1 in \cite{Reichardtrefl}, one of the earliest versions (we will not go into the details of span programs in this paper).
+Using the more recent advancements in span program technology, we show here: \begin{restatable}{theorem}{kfault} Given an evaluation tree composed of the direct Boolean function $f$, with the promise that the tree satisfies the $k$-fault condition ($k$ a natural number), there is a quantum algorithm that evaluates the tree using $O(w^k)$ queries, where $w$ is a constant that depends on $f$.
+In particular, for a \textsc{Constant-Fault Direct Tree} ($k$ a constant), the algorithm requires $O(1)$ queries. \end{restatable}

-Thus, while \thm{maintheorem} promises the existence of $O(1)$ query quantum algorithms for \textsc{Constant-Fault Direct Trees}, \thm{kfault} gives an explicit $O(1)$ query quantum algorithm for these problems.
+While \thm{maintheorem} promises the existence of $O(1)$-query quantum algorithms for \textsc{Constant-Fault Direct Trees}, \thm{kfault} gives an explicit $O(1)$-query quantum algorithm for these problems.
+The proof combines properties of the witness size of direct Boolean functions with a more current version of span program algorithms.